jagadeshchilla/MLOPS/3-Data Structures/README.md

 After mastering data structures, you're ready to move to:
 - **Module 4**: Functions (Code organization and reusability)
 - **Module 5**: Modules and Packages (Code modularity)

-## 📝 Assignment Checklist

-- [ ] Understand lists and their methods
-- [ ] Master tuple operations and immutability
-- [ ] Apply set operations and uniqueness
-- [ ] Use dictionaries for key-value mapping
-- [ ] Complete all assignment exercises
-- [ ] Choose appropriate data structure for different scenarios

 ## 🆘 Common Issues & Solutions